Order-to-Cash: The definitive guide to a complex process

 Another key feature of integrations that extend native ERP functionality is that they can break down data barriers between third-party payment platforms.
 That minimizes the number of logins your team needs to alternate between to get the information they need and prevents redundancies and mistakes in your O2C cycle.

-Any time data is siloed or isn’t packaged in a usable format for your ERP and Business Intelligence (BI) platforms, your team will need to compile it manually in those all-too-familiar Excel spreadsheets.
+Any time data is siloed or isn’t packaged in a usable format for your ERP and business intelligence (BI) platforms, your team will need to compile it manually in those all-too-familiar Excel spreadsheets.
 On top of being error-prone, these processes become an exponential liability as your business grows and scales.

 One of the most important analytical views every business needs is its supply chain.
 This has become increasingly critical in recent years as the repercussions from the pandemic are still rippling through many industries.